Tony Curtis Says Thank You, Jack Lemmon Gets a Pie in the Face, & Tony and Natalie Wood Almost Light Each Other On Fire! It's The Great Race.

 “‘bothered’ Natalie thought filming, ‘like little boys in the playground pick on certain little girls, very juvenile.’”

-Now, this really could have just been what Tony described as his “need to be near” Natalie, how his growing feelings for her compelled him to try to talk to her nonstop, and Jurow just misinterpreted Tony’s motivation.
-But director Blake Edwards, when asked at the end of The Great Race filming if there would be an extravagant cast party replied that
+This could have just been evidence of what Tony described as his “need to be near” Natalie; how his growing feelings for her compelled him to try to talk to her nonstop, and Jurow just misinterpreted Tony’s motivation.
+But director Blake Edwards, when asked at the end of The Great Race filming if there would be an extravagant cast party, replied that:

 “Sure.
 It’ll be quite an occasion.
 Natalie and Tony are going to set each other on fire.”